What does statute 939.24 define as Criminal Recklessness?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

-Statute 939.24 defines Criminal Recklessness as a situation where the actor creates an unreasonable and substantial risk of death or great bodily harm.
-This definition emphasizes the need for the risk to be both unreasonable and substantial, which distinguishes criminal recklessness from mere negligence or an awareness of risk that might still be deemed acceptable under certain circumstances.
+Statute 939.24 defines Criminal Recklessness as the situation where the actor creates an unreasonable and substantial risk of death or great bodily harm to another person.
+This definition emphasizes both the severity of the risk involved and the actor's disregard for the potential consequences of their actions.

 Subscribe